vcardonac1/Market-Mind-Project/README.md

 │   ├── process_stock_data.py              # Glue Job for processing raw stock data
 │   ├── process_top_gainers_data.py        # Glue Job for processing raw top gainers data
 │   ├── process_crypto_data.py             # Glue Job for processing raw crypto data
+├── 📂 dashboard
+│   ├── app.py                             # Streamlit code for the dashboard
 ├── README.md                              # Project documentation
 ```

+## How It Works
+1. **Data Extraction**: AWS Lambda periodically fetches stock, crypto currency, and economic indicator data from the Alpha Vantage API and saves it to S3.
+2. **Data Transformation**: AWS Glue ETL jobs process and clean the data, consolidating it into structured tables.
+3. **Storage**: The processed data is stored in Amazon S3 in Parquet format for optimized querying.
+4. **Visualization**: An EC2-hosted Streamlit application loads and visualizes the data, allowing users to explore market trends in real time.

 ## Setup & Deployment
 ### 1. AWS Lambda Function